Algae Green Pool Algae Green Pool — Does Covering Pool Prevent Algae? Complete Prevention Guide

 Chemical Conservation

 Covers reduce chlorine loss from UV degradation by up to 90%.
-This means your sanitizer levels stay more consistent, maintaining the 1-3 ppm free chlorine needed to prevent algae.
+This means your sanitizer levels stay more consistent, maintaining the free chlorine at the right level for your CYA needed to prevent algae.
 With a Taylor K-2006 test kit, you'll notice chlorine levels dropping much slower with a cover on.

 Types of Covers and Their Effectiveness